PierreSenellart/provsql/website/overview.md

 inspection that pairs with the extension.
-It runs as a separate Python package (on PyPI as [`provsql-studio`](https://pypi.org/project/provsql-studio/)), connects to any ProvSQL-enabled PostgreSQL database, and offers two complementary
-modes: a **Circuit** view that renders the provenance DAG behind a result token with on-the-fly semiring evaluation on any pinned subnode, and a **Where** view that highlights, on hover, the source cells that contributed to each output value.
+It runs as a separate Python package (on PyPI as [`provsql-studio`](https://pypi.org/project/provsql-studio/)), connects to any ProvSQL-enabled PostgreSQL database, and offers three complementary modes: a **Circuit** view that renders the provenance DAG behind a result token with on-the-fly semiring evaluation on any pinned subnode, a **Where** view that highlights, on hover, the source cells that contributed to each output value, and a **Notebook** mode – Jupyter-style notebooks with SQL, Markdown, circuit, and evaluation cells, saved and loaded as standard `.ipynb` files.
+The tutorial and case studies of the documentation ship as runnable example notebooks.

+## ProvSQL Playground {#playground}

+The [ProvSQL Playground](/playground/) is the whole system running in your browser: PostgreSQL with ProvSQL compiled to WebAssembly (via PGlite), with the unmodified Studio Python on top (via Pyodide) – no install, no server, nothing leaves the page.
+It comes pre-loaded with databases and runnable notebooks for the tutorial and the case studies.

 ## Lean Formalization {#lean}